abel-yelin/googlies/data/md/environment-variables.md

 ## Setting Up Your Environment Variables

-1. In your Major project root, create a file named `.env.local`.
+1. In your Googlies project root, create a file named `.env.local`.
 2. Add your variables to this file in the following format:

 ```